thin-edge/thin-edge.io/docs/src/architecture/data-model.md

       - must be UTF-8 encoded
     - severity, that is one of  `critical`, `major`, `minor` or `warning`
     - `timestamp` (conform to ISO 8601), that indicates when the alarm has occured
-    - an alarm can optionally contain any custom-specific extra-information
+    - an alarm can optionally contain additional custom information
   * **behaviour of an alarm:**
     - thin-edge does not store any historical occurrences for alarms
-    - **alarms** are stateful; i.E. once raised, an **alarm** is active until it was explicitely cleared by the device's software or the cloud
+    - **alarms** are stateful; i.e. once raised, an **alarm** is active until it was explicitly cleared by the device's software or the cloud

 [^1]: details see "Domain Model" appendix [Device Domain](./domain-model.md#device-overview) -->

 ## Use of MQTT

-**thin-edge** expects the MQTT broker [mosquitto](https://mosquitto.org/) being installed on the device.
+**thin-edge** expects the MQTT broker [mosquitto](https://mosquitto.org/) to be available on the device.
 **thin-edge** uses **mosquitto** to consume and provide telemetry data.
 All telemetry data are reflected with specific MQTT topics and payload in JSON format.

 **thin-edge** assumes **mosquitto** is configured in a secure manner, to avoid any inappropriate access to **thin-edge** topics and payload.